absorensen/numbers_go_brrrr/m0_introduction/s0_intro_to_computing.md

 GPU or launching your shader/kernel and transferring the results back to the CPU.
 The GPU languages themselves vary with the APIs.
-Some APIs, such as Vulkan, can take an intermediate representation called SPIR-V, this allows the user to write in any shading language, or even Rust in [one case][18], as long as it is compiled to SPIR-V. Usually a shading language will look a lot like C/C++, but have its own distinct rules.
+Some APIs, such as Vulkan, can take an intermediate representation called SPIR-V, this allows the user to write in any shading language, or even Rust in [one case][18], as long as it is compiled to SPIR-V. Usually a shading language will look a lot like C/C++/Rust, but have its own distinct rules.
 You can't always make the same assumptions.

 The rest of this section is an overview of the various available GPU APIs.

 ### Web APIs
 An often used strategy for making your programs as widely available as possible, is to use web-based techonology.
-Whatever browser you, or the end user is using supports some GPU APIs.
+Whatever browser you are using supports some GPU APIs.
 For a long time it has been [WebGL][19], which is a subset of OpenGL.
 WebGL has a version 2.0, which was finally supported by all major browsers not too long ago.
 The 2.0 version brought support for compute shaders with it.
 The modern newcomer is [WebGPU][20] which has a way of doing things that more closely resembles modern APIs such as Vulkan, DirectX 12 and Metal.
-It is not widely supported in browsers, outside of developer modes.
-Until then, the [wgpu][14] abstraction can be used.
+It was recently supported by Chrome.
+Hopefully Safari and Firefox are not far behind.
+The guide will use the [wgpu][14] abstraction.
 It has an API which follows the WebGPU specification, with some optional extensions for more features, but under the hood it uses whatever API it deems best for the current platform.
 Once the support for WebGPU becomes widespread, it can merely choose to run using WebGPU instead.
 In general, you will find that most frameworks or APIs which have to support a lot of things